mertbagt/XP_Gained/README.md

 ![Regex](https://www.gammon.com.au/scripts/doc.php?general=regexp)

+and then replace either line 69 or 111 with:

+match="<your regex here>"

 ## Alias Commands

 xpstart - Starts a one hour timer.
 This also resets the aggregated xp totals from any prior uses of the timer and begins collecting a new aggregation.